Levels of Training

 Level 1: Knowledge Building

 On-Site Workshops are also available.
-For more information on bringing this training to your agency, please contact Parent-Child Relationship Programs at the Barnard Center (former NCAST): 206-543-8528 email@example.com www.pcrprograms.org
+For more information on bringing this training to your agency, please contact Parent-Child Relationship Programs at the Barnard Center (formerly NCAST): 206-543-8528 firstname.lastname@example.org www.pcrprograms.org

 Our two-day workshop is designed to give service providers knowledge about using Promoting First Relationships within one’s own practice.
 The workshop is taught by PFR Master Trainers and includes the curriculum, parent handouts, and training in the following:

 - Attachment Theory and Secure Relationships

 - Development of Self for Infants and Toddlers

 Mentored Distance Learning: Applications are currently being accepted.
 You may read below, or click on this link for more information about this training.
 (PFR Distance Learning Flyer).